aws/aws-eks-best-practices/content/security.md

         ports:
         - 53
   ```
-  The following is an example of how to use associate a network policy to a service account while preventing users in the default namespace from editing the service account:
+  The following is an example of how to use associate a network policy to a service account while preventing users associated with the readonly-sa-group from editing the service account my-sa in the default namespace:
   ```
   apiVersion: v1
   kind: ServiceAccount